MrKort/Pcfb_Final_Project/README.md

 Looking into how to make phylogenetic trees - Kort

 Good morning!
 Look into phylogeny methods, will work with manually adapted files for now. - H

+Today we have to finish the pipeline, for now I will start with the presentation. - H